marsortino/JASSIE/readme.md

 * coordinates
     * 1x3

-It also looks for the time between the current input simulation time and the next one in _real runtime parameters_ section and it assumes to be labeled as _dt_.
+It also expects the time interval between the current and next simulation steps to be labeled _dt_ in the _real runtime parameters_ section.

 ## How to Use

-Both _main.py_ and _plotting.py_ come with a txt file which serves the purpose of providing the launching conditions, respectively *config.txt* and *config_plot.txt*.
+Both _main.py_ and _plotting.py_ come with a corresponding conffiguration file  (*config.txt* for _main.py_ and *config_plot.txt* for _plotting.py_)

 ### _main_
-In order to run _main.py_, one must indicate in _config.txt_:
+To run _main.py_, specify the following in _config.txt_:
 * launch settings (file path, number of cores to use)
 * output file directory path
-    If no directory is indicated, the tool will automatically create a directory _plots/seds/_ and store the output there.
-The output name is automatically produced by the tool.
+    If not specified, the tool will automatically create a directory _plots/seds/_ and store the output there.
+The output name is generated automatically
 * Blobs delimiters
     They can be based on spatial coordinates or on physical parameters.
 In such case the intervals of temp, density, energy and pressure must be specified.
-Only blobs inside the interval will be selected
 * Jet physical quantities
 * Emitting Regions and Process settings
-    User can choose whether to consider synchrotron radiation, inverse compton, bremmstrahlung as well as the presence of a disk etc
+    Choose whether to consider synchrotron radiation, inverse compton, bremmstrahlung as well as the presence of a disk etc
 * Plots settings
      range of frequencies, angle of view, distance of the source, y axis plot interval
 * Units of measure and grid units dimensions